gitlabhq/gitlabhq/doc/user/project/issues/managing_issues.md

 ### New issue via URL with prefilled fields

-You can link directly to the new issue page for a given project, with prefilled field values using query string parameters in a URL.
-This is useful for embedding a URL in an external HTML page, and also certain scenarios where you want the user to create an issue with certain fields prefilled.
+To link directly to the new issue page with prefilled fields, use query string parameters in a URL.
+You can embed a URL in an external HTML page, or create issues with certain fields prefilled.

 The title, description, description template, and confidential fields can be prefilled using this method.
-You cannot pre-fill both the description and description template fields in the same URL (since a description template also populates the description field).
+You cannot pre-fill both the description and description template fields in the same URL because a description template also populates the description field.

 | Field                | URL Parameter Name    | Notes                                                 |
 |----------------------|-----------------------|-------------------------------------------------------|